-As a first step, take an inventory of your business assets and identify those that are critical or otherwise of high importance.
-Your inventory should include your key intangible assets (for example, customer data stores, business plans and trade secrets) as well as physical networks and hardware.
+As a first step, take an inventory of your business assets and identify those that are business critical or otherwise of high importance.
+Your inventory should include any key intangible assets (such as customer data stores, business plans and trade secrets) as well as physical networks and hardware.

 Identify external dependencies.

-Your inventory should consider assets outside of your organisation upon which you rely.
+Your inventory should consider assets outside of your organisation on which you rely.
 Does your business operate using an external network or cloud service provider?
 Do you offer any services that customers are able to access remotely?
-Do your subcontractors have control over any of your key assets?
+Are any key assets held with your subcontractors?

 Assess risk associated with the above.

 For each asset that you have identified, consider its value.
-Make a risk assessment of how much damage your business could suffer if each asset was compromised.
-This will help you to determine the level of security that you should apply to each of your assets.
+Make a risk assessment of how much damage your business could suffer if the asset was compromised.
+This will help you to determine what level of security you should apply to each.

 Audit of supply contracts.

-Part of your risk assessment should involve a review of your existing supplier relationships.
+Part of your risk assessment should involve a review of your existing relationships with your suppliers.
 Do you have appropriate warranties on IT security?
-What remedies are available should your supplier cause a network breach?
-Our Commercial team can audit your supply contracts and advise on these points.
+Is there a suitable remedy should your supplier cause a network breach?
+Our Commercial team can audit your supply contracts and advise on any risks.